 (5.3%) in June 2018 and while that dropped to 4.8% in September the same year, one in 20

 posts (over 3,000) remain vacant.
-Within the Scotland’s care homes the
+In Scotland’s care homes the

 situation is worse with Scottish Care estimating the nursing vacancy rate is